Conservation laws of inviscid non-isentropic compressible fluid flow in n>1 spatial dimensions: Vorticity conservation laws

 We next rewrite the pressure gradient term in (\ref{eqA}) by means of the identities $\mtb{W}\cdot(\nabla\wedge\mtb{u}) = \mtb{W}\cdot{\boldsymbol\omega} ={\boldsymbol\varpi}$ and $\nabla\cdot \mtb{W}=(m-1)(\nabla\wedge{\boldsymbol\omega})\cdot\ast({\boldsymbol\omega}^{m-2})=0$, yielding

 via integration by parts.
 We thus obtain

-which has the form of a local continuity equation (\ref{nconlaw}) up to the term proportional to ${\boldsymbol\sigma}$ on the right hand side.
+which has the form of a local continuity equation (\ref{nconlaw}) up to the term proportional to ${\boldsymbol\sigma}$ on the right-hand side.
 This verifies conservation of helicity in the case of isentropic compressible fluid flow.
-For the general case of non-isentropic compressible fluid flow, helicity will be conserved if and only if, for a given \eos/, the non-vanishing ${\boldsymbol\sigma}$ term on the right hand side in equation (\ref{oddeq}) reduces to a total spatial divergence.
+For the general case of non-isentropic compressible fluid flow, helicity will be conserved if and only if, for a given \eos/, the non-vanishing ${\boldsymbol\sigma}$ term on the right-hand side in equation (\ref{oddeq}) reduces to a total spatial divergence.
 Necessary and sufficient conditions for this to occur are that the spatial Euler operators $E_\rho$, $E_S$, $E_\mtb{u}$ annihilate the ${\boldsymbol\sigma}$ term.

 To proceed, for a general non-isentropic \eos/ $p=P(\rho,S)$, we note $\nabla p= P_\rho\nabla\rho + P_S\nabla S$ implies ${\boldsymbol\sigma} = -\rho^{-2} P_S\nabla\rho \wedge \nabla S = -\nabla e_S \wedge \nabla S$ with $e_S\not\equiv 0$, where $e$ is the internal (thermodynamic) energy density (\ref{thermoenergy}) defined in terms of $P(\rho,S)$.
 Hence, the antisymmetric tensor (\ref{sigma}) in the non-isentropic case is given by the curl